OXID-eSales/developer_documentation/system_architecture/module_installation_activation.rst

 .. include:: resources/module_states.puml

-For more information about module installation and configuration, see :doc:`module preparation and deployment documents </development/modules_components_themes/project/module_configuration/index>`.
+For more information about module installation and configuration, see :doc:`Module preparation and deployment </development/modules_components_themes/project/module_configuration/index>`.